ImperialCollegeLondon/RCDS-numerical-computing-in-python-with-numpy-and-scipy/README.md

 * matplotlib
 * line_profiler

+If you're familair with how to do so, you can use the file ```requirements.txt``` in this repository to set up your environment.

 ## Colab Links

 The following are links to the Notebooks which will open in Google Colab.
 To use these links, you will need to log into a Google account.
 Once you click the link, you may see a page saying "Connected apps".
 If Google Colaboratory is in the list, click it to open the notebook.
 If it's not, click "Connect more apps...", search for "Colab" and connect the app before selecting it.